Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

-## Working Title: The illusion of structure or the insufficiency of approach? the un(3) of certain problems
+## Working Title: The illusion of structure or insufficiency of approach? the un(3) of certain problems

 >>>>> Other possible titles: "Elusive Answers to Poorly-represented Problems", "Mathematical Effectiveness is Physical Salience", "The illusion of structure or the insufficiency of approach?"